TryGhost/Casper/tests/dummy/content/themes.md

 tags:
   - getting-started
 ---
-Ember Ghost currently only supports 2 themes, the default [Casper template](https://github.com/empress/empress-blog-casper-template) and the [Attila template](https://github.com/empress/empress-blog-attila-template).
+empress-blog currently only supports 2 themes, the default [Casper template](https://github.com/empress/empress-blog-casper-template) and the [Attila template](https://github.com/empress/empress-blog-attila-template).
 If you want to swap between templates it is as simple as installing a different npm dependency 🎉

-The [Ember Ghost documentation](https://github.com/empress/empress-blog/blob/master/README.md) recommends that you use the default theme called Casper, which is designed to be a clean, readable publication layout and can be easily adapted for most purposes.
+The [empress-blog documentation](https://github.com/empress/empress-blog/blob/master/README.md) recommends that you use the default theme called Casper, which is designed to be a clean, readable publication layout and can be easily adapted for most purposes.
 The empress-blog-casper-template is a direct fork of Ghost's official Casper repository so it aims to be as close as possible to the original.

-If you are interested in writing your own theme for Ember Ghost you can get started using
+If you are interested in writing your own theme for empress-blog you can get started using

 ```sh
 npm init empress-blog-template <template-name>